informatics-isi-edu/iobox-win32/README.md

    - The build-in handler is passed the filename, an accumulation of metadata, and the work unit document (JSON) where it might find handler-specific configuration data.
-   - The handler may interact with outside word and can raise exceptions for fatal conditions.
+   - The handler may interact with outside world and can raise exceptions for fatal conditions.
 An exception aborts the work sequence, skipping subsequent work units for the same file.
    - The handler returns new metadata that is incorporated into the accumulation passed to subsequent handlers.
-The accumulation will prefix metadata field names from each handler invocation with its ordinal position in the rule block.
+The accumulation will optional prefix metadata field names based on the presence of a **prefix** key in the rule block.
 1. We provide some basic metadata like **basename**, **nbytes**, **sha256**, **patterngroups**, **urlQuote**, etc. at the start of the disposition sequence.